What is the best growth rate for a company: should it be high or low? Should growth happen fast or should it happen slow?

 The answer depends on several factors, including your business’s stage in the life cycle, your resources, and your tolerance for risk.

 The first thing to consider is what stage of the life cycle is your business in.
 Is it in the startup stage and growth stage, or is it mature, in decline or undergoing renewal?

 Every stage of a business has its own nuances.
-For example, a startup business that needs to finance growth from its own profits may choose a slower approach to growth.
-A business in a growth industry, on the other hand, may need to expand rapidly to capitalize on a hot market.
+For example, a startup business that needs to finance growth from its own profits may choose a slower approach—or lower rate—for growth.

 Challenges of fast growth

 In the rush to keep up with demand, businesses in the fast-growth stage often neglect to create and document systems and processes for their operations.

 In addition, not taking the time to train new hires thoroughly may expand the problem.
 Training costs time, money and materials, however overlooking the training process may cause the business owner more damage in the long run.

 The importance of employee training doesn’t just apply to new workers.
 Training existing employees is just as important for their efficiency, productivity, as well as workplace safety.

 Another issue that is common in rapidly growing businesses is employee burnout.
 Employees are required to work long hours, which can result in exhaustion, demotivation, and lowered morale.

 Cash flow can quickly become an issue when your expenses are growing faster than your income.
 Depending on your customers, net 30 can end up being net 45, net 60 or longer.
 Plan ahead for late-paying customers so you don’t get caught in a cash crunch.

-“Extreme-growth businesses are very difficult to finance conventionally,” warns Kevin Ehinger, vice president of market operations for C2FO.
-Having alternative financing options available will give you peace of mind.
+“Extreme-growth businesses are very difficult to finance conventionally,” warns Kevin Ehinger, president of Capital Solutions at C2FO.

 Challenges of slow growth